under-the-oaks/ColdCase-Documentation/Writerside/topics/Howto-Create-and-Integrate-a-new-level.md

 ## 4. Register the Level in `Levels.java`

-To make the game recognize your new level, open the file:
+To ensure the game recognizes your new level, open the file:

 ```
 tech/underoaks/coldcase/game/Levels.java